Primary CNS Lymphoma Treatment (PDQ®)–Patient Version

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.

-Primary CNS lymphoma may occur in patients who have acquired immunodeficiency syndrome (AIDS) or other disorders of the immune system or who have had a kidney transplant.
+Primary CNS lymphoma may occur in patients who have acquired immunodeficiency syndrome (AIDS) or other disorders of the immune system or who have had an organ transplant.
 For more information about lymphoma in patients with AIDS, see the PDQ summary on AIDS-Related Lymphoma Treatment.

-Tests that examine the eyes, brain, and spinal cord are used to detect (find) and diagnose primary CNS lymphoma.
+Tests that examine the eyes, brain, and spinal cord are used to diagnose primary CNS lymphoma.

 The following tests and procedures may be used: